-This is where you are.
-The Mayflower Hotel and the American Academy of Actuaries are located in the Federal Triangle neighborhood, which is often identified as the financial center of D.C.
-If you venture just a few steps outside your door you'll find multiple museums, shops, restaurants, and parks where you can enjoy the sights, sounds, and tastes of D.C.
-Closest Metro: Farragut North (Red Line), Farragut West (Blue/ Orange/Silver Lines).
+The American Academy of Actuaries' office is in the Federal Triangle neighborhood, which is often identified as the financial center of D.C.
+It is home to multiple museums, shops, restaurants, and parks where you can enjoy the sights, sounds, and tastes of D.C.

+Closest Metro: Farragut North (Red Line), Farragut West (Blue/Orange/Silver Lines).